Inkh/Lab2UnitTesting/README.md

 Open the project with Visual Studio, and run (Ctrl + F5).

-Alternatively, you can navigate to project folder with PowerShell, then do the following.
+Alternatively, you can navigate to project directory containing Program.cs file with PowerShell, then do the following.

  ```
  dotnet run